Skip to main content

 Performance Benefits

-Expression language preconditions execute much faster, as it evaluates your conditions instantly - similar to how a calculator immediately processes mathematical expressions.
+Expression language preconditions are fast.
+Expression language evaluates your conditions instantly — similar to how a calculator immediately processes mathematical expressions.

 Best Practices